Iwe-Coumou/Flights/README.md

    - `helper_funcs.py`: Contains various utility functions for querying the database and performing data calculations.
    - `part1.py`: Functions for visualizing airport data, including maps of airports worldwide, within the U.S., and comparing distances.
    - `plots.py`: Various plotting functions for visualizing flight and airport data.
+   - `dashboard.py`: Streamlit-based dashboard for visualizing and interacting with the flight data, including flight delays, weather impacts, and other metrics.
    - `flights_full.pdf`: A detailed description of the assignment requirements and project steps.

 3. **Libraries:**